roberttwomey/nosc-toolkit/readme.md

 Put on the Shadow Suit and power it on.
 (See the video tutorial [here](https://www.motionshadow.com/setup))

 Once the indicator light is pulsing a slow blue, connect to the available ```Shadow1``` WiFi network from your laptop.
+(SSID: "Shadow1", pwd: 2062012708).
 In the Shadow app you should see the live skeleton.

 Open the git bash application.